cranberrysama/climate-data/README.md

 See Readme_download_rawdata about how to download grid-level rawdata.

+You can find the list of all projected GCMs and scenarios in the file 'scenarios_table.xlsx'

 ## 2. Downloaded Parameters

 We downloaded daily climate variables from 2015 to 2100, and the spatial resolution of the grid-level raw data is 0.25 degrees x0.25 degrees: